 It was felt that this would prove a useful "Executive Summary" for an extended version of the Barton et al. report.
-CEIC recommends that the
+CEIC recommends that the Barton et al. report be expanded on these lines.
+BB+

 6 MG's mail and ICM 2014